24 Mar 2025

 Here's an example:

-"Our project management tool boosts collaboration, automates tasks, and delivers real-time insights, enabling teams to hit deadlines and budgets."
+"Our project management tool boosts collaboration, automates tasks, and delivers real-time insights, enabling teams to hit deadlines on budget."

 5. Create a prototype